Upgrade Considerations for Selecting File Storage in Pivotal Cloud Foundry

 To retrieve or override the existing

 max_in_flightvalue in Ops Manager Director, use the Ops Manager API.
-See the Ops Manager API documentation provided with your Ops Manager installation at
+See the Ops Manager API documentation.

 The values of the above throttle configurations depend on the version of PCF that you have deployed and whether you have overridden the default values.